Fusion of Berlin and Brandenburg: Results

 Two questions were asked in the referendum: whether the fusion of the two states should proceed, and whether the fusion should take place in 1999 or 2002.

 Berlin voters not only approved the fusion 53% in favour to 45% against, the quorum of 25% of eligible voters approving of the measure was also met.
-However, Brandenburg voters disapproved of the fusion by a large margin, 62 to 36% and the quorum was not met, though barely.
+However, this was only achieved thanks to the votes of the citizens of West Berlin.
+Most East Berliners voted against the merger, as did the Brandenburgers.
+The latter disapproved of the fusion by a large margin, 62 to 36% and the quorum was not met, though barely.
 The wealthier, more suburban districts of Brandenburg close to former West Berlin such as Potsdam-Mittelmark showed more sympathy for the fusion, though nevertheless, every district of Brandenburg disapproved by a large majority.
 Similarly, all the boroughs that were formerly West Berlin voted in favour, the boroughs with the largest share of the vote in favour being the wealthier boroughs in southwestern Berlin, and almost all boroughs that were formerly East Berlin voted against the referendum, though the margin was not as lopsided as in Brandenburg.
 Weissensee and Köpenick, two comparatively wealthier boroughs of former East Berlin, narrowly voted in favour.

 Older voters in both states approved it by a majority, whereas among voters aged 18-24 in Brandenburg, only 24% voted in favour.

 Analysis

 Reasons for the defeat of the referendum were that voters in Brandenburg feared being reduced to a rural backwater and losing identity, influence, and federal aid to the capital of Berlin.
 People also were concerned about the large and growing public debt of Berlin.
 In Berlin meanwhile, voters saw an advantage in reducing administrative costs.
-In addition, because Berlin has not had the same history of independence as the Free and Hanseatic Cities of Bremen and Hamburg, losing their status as a city-state did not concern a lot of people.
+In addition, because Berlin has not had the same history of independence as the Free and Hanseatic Cities of Bremen and Hamburg, losing their status as a city-state did not concern many people.
 Berlin voters did fear losing out on equalization payments, Berlin having been the largest receiver by far.

 A fusion would have hurt the clout of the region in the Bundesrat.
 Berlin and Brandenburg each have had four votes, a combined state would likely only have six, the maximum allocated under the degressive proportionality system of the Bundesrat.